SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 - One is used for server intranet access, and one is used for server external network access;
 - Each server uses one interface to access the internal network access switch and the external network access switch, supporting 45 server node access;

-(3) If there is no need for physical isolation between the internal and external networks and access redundancy is considered, two switches can be stacked, through Vlan Isolate the internal and external networks, as shown in the following figure :
+(3) If there is no need for physical isolation between the internal and external networks and access redundancy is considered, two switches can be stacked, through Vlan Isolate the internal and external networks, as shown in the following figure:

 ![1](/docs/assets/images/Network_Topology.jpg)